May 3, 2025 at 7:30 pm

 Marissa Thomas

 Marissa Thomas (she/her) is originally from Las Vegas, Nevada, and received her Bachelor of Fine Arts in Dance at The Ohio State University in 2019.
-Marissa is currently in her second season with South Chicago Dance Theatre.
+Marissa is currently in her third season with South Chicago Dance Theatre.
 She has previously danced as a Company Dancer with the Dancing Wheels Company in Cleveland, OH.
 Marissa has had the honor of performing and collaborating in works by choreographers Donald Byrd, Dianne McIntyre, Crystal Michelle Perkins, and André M. Zachery and performing in historic works by Merce Cunningham and Donald McKayle.
-Marissa is also a Teaching Artist for SCDT’s Education Programs and is the Tour Manager for the Dancing Wheels Company & School.
+Marissa is also a Teaching Artist for SCDT’s Education Programs, is SCDT's Community Programs Coordinator, and is the Tour Manager for the Dancing Wheels Company & School.

 Faith von Atzigen